The 5 Best Cast Iron Skillets, According to Our Tests

 Do I need to pre-season a cast iron skillet?

 It depends on the manufacturer, so check your brand's specifications.
-Most skillets come pre-seasoned, but you do need to maintain the seasoning after repeated use.
-"Cast iron wont provide the kind of nonstick like the infomercials you see, but it can be virtually nonstick if you use oil," Willis says.
-The factory seasoning will last for a while, but it's time for a reseasoning once you notice food sticking.
-"Well-seasoned cast iron is slightly shiny.
-I always know when my pans need to be seasoned because they look dry and matte," says DeSimone.
+Most skillets come pre-seasoned, but you need to maintain the seasoning after repeated use.
+"Cast iron won’t provide the kind of nonstick effect like those seen in infomercials, but it can be nearly nonstick if you use oil," Willis states.
+The factory seasoning will last a while, but it's time for reseasoning once you notice food sticking.
+"Well-seasoned cast iron has a slightly shiny appearance.
+I always know my pans need re-seasoning because they look dry and matte," DeSimone adds.

 -